MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 ### Create a facility

 By default, two facilities are provided as an example.
-To  create anew facility:
+To  create a new facility:

 1. Select **Facilities** in the left pane and select **New**.